immersive-web/webxr-ar-module/explainer.md

 ### Mirroring

-On desktop devices, or any device which has an external display connected to it, it's frequently desirable to show what the user in the headset is seeing on the exernal display.
+On desktop devices, or any device which has an external display connected to it, it's frequently desirable to show what the user in the headset is seeing on the external display.
 This is usually referred to as mirroring.

 In order to mirror WebVR content to the page, developers provide a `VRPresentationContext` as the `outputContext` in the `VRSessionCreationOptions` of an exclusive session.
 Once the session has started any content displayed on the headset will then be mirrored into the canvas associated with the `outputContext`.
 The `outputContext` remains bound to the session until the session has ended, and cannot be used with multiple `VRSession`s simultaneously.